tensorflow/models/official/vision/beta/projects/movinet/README.md

 This section outlines an example on how to export a model to run on mobile devices with [TF Lite](https://www.tensorflow.org/lite).

+[Optional] For streaming models, they are typically trained with `conv_type = 3d_2plus1d` for better training throughpouts.
+In order to achieve better inference performance on CPU, we need to convert the `3d_2plus1d` checkpoint to make it compatible with the `2plus1d` graph.
+You could achieve this by running `tools/convert_3d_2plus1d.py`.

 First, convert to [TF SavedModel](https://www.tensorflow.org/guide/saved_model) by running `export_saved_model.py`.
 For example, for `MoViNet-A0-Stream`, run: